madprops/airc/README.md

 ---

-All commands are ignored if the message ends with a "?".
+All commands are ignored if the message ends with `?`.

 ---